Cheval Old Town Chambers Edinburgh Review: Your Home Away From Home?

 The Verdict

-Overall, I found the apartment to be nice and well kept, with a really comfortable bed that made it easy to relax after a day of exploring.
-That said, the noise early Sunday morning at 6 am caught me off guard — and trust me, I’m used to city noise (I sleep with earplugs and live in Amsterdam’s city center), but a high-pressure water hose cleaning the streets was a whole new level of loud.
+Overall, I found the apartment to be nice and well kept, with a really comfortable bed that made it easy to relax after a day of exploring Edinburgh.
+It felt clean, polished, and well-maintained, which always makes a difference when you’re only staying for a short trip and want to settle in quickly.
+That said, the noise early Sunday morning at 6 am definitely caught me off guard.
+And trust me, I’m used to city noise—I sleep with earplugs and live in Amsterdam city center—but a high-pressure water hose cleaning the streets outside was a whole new level of loud.
+It was not the gentle wake-up call I had in mind.

-Since we only stayed one night, the apartment size worked okay, but if I’d been staying longer, that limited space would have definitely been an issue.
-Pay close attention when booking to how much room you actually need — for me, missing a proper dining table was a real drawback if I wanted to cook and eat in.
-And with rates around €550 per night, I was expecting a bit more breathing room for the price.
+Since we only stayed one night, the apartment size worked well enough for us, and for a short stay, it was manageable.
+But if I’d been staying longer, that limited space would have definitely become more of an issue.
+So I’d really recommend paying close attention when booking to how much room you actually need, as not all apartment categories will feel equally spacious.
+For me, missing a dining table (even if small) was a real drawback, especially in a place where you might want to cook something simple or have a relaxed breakfast in the apartment.
+And with rates around €550 per night, I was expecting a little more breathing room for the price.

 I hope this was helpful.
 If you have any more questions, you can always reach out here or on Instagram, and I’m more than happy to answer any of your questions.
 Happy Travels!